 6. Avoid fixed price and a fixed scope

-There are three types of contracts you can sign when outsourcing your project to a third-party vendor:
+There are two main types of contracts you can sign when outsourcing your project to a third-party vendor:

 - Fixed-price contract